arshdeep821/STATIC_TIME_COMPLEXITY_CALCULATOR/CHECKINS.md

 #### Status of implementation so far.

-Implementation has passed its initial stage, functions that take linear time have been added, whether that be list, string or set functions.
-We are currently working on functions that take either O(nlongn) time like list.sort and functions that take in other functions.
+Implementation has passed its initial stage, functions that take linear time have been added, whether that be string, int, or list, set, dictionary data structures.
+We are currently working on functions that take either O(nlogn) time like list.sort and functions that take in other user implemented functions.
 Moreover, we are evaluating how to give a little feedback as mentioned from the user study.
 We also reassessed the scope of the project, based on the feedback provided by the TA.
 The complexity and the functionality of the project were reevaluated.
 We brainstormed about additional use cases, and the possibility for supporting the estimation of recursive functions' time complexities.
 New use cases were added, and will be implemented after the TA's discussion with the professors.

 #### Plans for final user study.
 We plan to further work on our implementation before our final user study, as well as work on the specific guidelines on how a specified user would use our analyzer.

 #### Planned timeline for the remaining days.
-As mentioned, working on functions that take either O(nlongn) time like list.sort and functions that take in other functions is our current agenda.
+As mentioned, working on functions that take either O(nlogn) time like list.sort and functions that take in other user defined functions is our current agenda.
 From then on, we will also work on areas that can improve the complexity of our project.
 As well as have a testing tool.
 We also allocated time for the research of providing support for recursive functions.

 #### Progress against the timeline planned for your team, including the specific goals you defined (originally as part of Check-in 2) for Check-in 4; any revisions to Check-in 5 goals.